AvocadosConstant/interview-prep/microsoft-explore/README.md

 ###Arrays
 - Sort an array of integers.

 - (Merge algorithm) You have a sorted array A length m and a sorted array B length n.
-Insert array elements in order into an array C with length m+n.
+Insert array elements in order into an array C with length m+n. [*My Solution*](Merge.java)

 - Given an ascending sorted array of ints, write an algorithm to push all the duplicates to the back [1,2,2,4,5,5] > [1,2,4,5,2,5] [*My Solution*](PushDupesToBack.java)